Jemipaul123/reminder_app/README.md

 - Open the project in your preferred code editor.
 - Run the app on a mobile emulator or physical device.

+# Dependencies
+The Shopping Reminder App 'ShopEase' has the following dependencies:

+- Flutter 2.2.3 or higher
+- Dart 2.13.4 or higher
+- Firebase Core 1.6.0 or higher
+- Firebase Cloud Firestore 3.1.7 or higher

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.